In this section

 Financial businesses and institutions use SONIA in a variety of ways.
 For example, to calculate the interest paid on transactions and sterling .
 SONIA is used to value around £30 trillion of assets each year.

-SONIA is the Working Group on Sterling Risk Free Reference Rates’ preferred benchmark for the transition to sterling risk-free rates from Libor.
+SONIA was selected by the Working Group on Sterling Risk Free Reference Rates as the preferred benchmark for the transition to sterling risk-free rates from Libor.

 Our Monetary Policy Committee decides what monetary policy action we take as a central bank.
 We implement our monetary policy by taking an active role in the financial markets using our Sterling Monetary Framework.
 SONIA is referenced in over £90 trillion of new transactions each year (based on LCH total volume of OIS cleared swaps during 2020).